jjmachan/mlmodel-deployment-benchmark/randomnet/README.md

-## Sklearn - Iris Classifier
+## Tensorflow - A fully connected network

-This is a simple model build with sklearn.
-Very fast inference times (~=5ms).
+This is a simple Fully Connected Network build with TF.
+Avg inference times (~=100ms).

 Frameworks used